Fiji will reopen to fully vaccinated tourists on December 1, 2021, according to an official statement from the country’s national tourism body.

 The country’s national airline will play a major role in the reopening process.
 Currently, Fiji Airways is offering all-inclusive tourism packages on its website, beginning with $1,299 offers that include flights, six nights’ accommodation, meals and more.

-Last summer, Prime Minister Josaia “Frank” Voreqe Bainimarama openly said he was courting billionaires who wanted to visit Fiji during the pandemic.
+Last summer, Prime Minister Josaia “Frank” Voreqe Bainimarama said he was courting billionaires who wanted to visit Fiji during the pandemic.

 Despite the country being otherwise closed to foreign travelers, a group of some 30 high net worth individuals were allowed to spend three months in the country as part of a special agreement with the government.